£21,165 - £24,715 Price range

 Although the Grand Tourneo isn’t best suited to driving in town, large windows and relatively thin A-pillars provide excellent visibility.

 The Gran Tourneo doesn’t get the 1.0-litre or the 1.6-litre petrols available in the five-seater Tourneo and instead gets only one 1.5-litre diesel available with two power levels.
 The 100hp variant is equipped with a five-speed gearbox – it’s hard to recommend because you have to work it hard to get the big MPV moving – especially when it is fully loaded.
-It can return fuel economy of 61mpg combined and CO2 emission of 124g/km for an annual road tax bill of £110.
+It can return fuel economy of 61mpg combined and CO2 emission of 124g/km.

 The more powerful 114hp option is the one to go for – it has enough pulling power for most occasions and, because it is coupled with a six-speed gearbox, motorway journeys are quieter and it uses less diesel at a cruise.
-It can return fuel economy of 64mpg combined and CO2 emissions of 119g/km for annual road tax of £30.
+It can return fuel economy of 64mpg combined and CO2 emissions of 119g/km.

 The lower-powered version gets from 0-62mph in 13.3 seconds and the 120hp one is half a second faster.

-The optional Economy Pack (with a start/stop system and moveable flaps in the front grille that improve aerodynamics) raises fuel economy to 65mpg, in the basic model, and slashes its annual road tax bill to £30.
+The optional Economy Pack (with a start/stop system and moveable flaps in the front grille that improve aerodynamics) raises fuel economy to 65mpg, in the basic model.

 The Grand Tourneo gets full five star safety rating from Euro NCAP and has front and side curtain airbags as standard.
 Also standard across the range are anti-lock brakes (ABS), electronic stability control (ESC) and ultra-high-strength steel has been used in key parts of the car’s construction.